Introduction goes here.

 To all and singular admirals, captains, castellans and their lieutenants, customers, keepers of sea ports and other maritime places, and others in Ireland and England.

-Licence to Domenges de Mondenx Mondenge, master of the barge Sancti Spiritus of Bayonne Baion, that he or his servants may load 120 tuns of wheat into the said ship in the port of Dublin in Ireland Hibernia and take them to Bayonne Baion, for the sustenance of the king's people resident there.
-He has made his oath in the English Chancery that he will not take this wheat to any other places overseas except to Bayonne.
+Licence to Mondenge Domenges de Mondenx, master of the barge Sancti Spiritus of Baion Bayonne , that he or his servants may load 120 tuns of wheat into the said ship in the port of Dublin in Hibernia Ireland and take them to Baion Bayonne , for the sustenance of the king's people resident there.
+He has made his oath in the English chancery that he will not take this wheat to any other places overseas except to Bayonne.
 Order that he or his servants be permitted to do this freely and without hindrance, having first paid the customs, subsidies or other moneys due, any previous proclamations, ordinances or orders to the contrary notwithstanding.

 54

-Licence to Walter Sibyl Sibyll, citizen of London, that he or his servants may buy 300 quarters of wheat and 100 quarters of beans in the counties of and , load them into ships in whichever ports he wishes, and take them to Bordeaux Burdegal', at his own profit.
-He has made his oath in Chancery that he will not take this wheat to any other place overseas except to Bordeaux.
+Licence to Sibyll Walter Sibyl, citizen of London , at his request, that he or his servants may buy 300 quarters of wheat and 100 quarters of beans in the counties of Yorkshire and Lincolnshire , load them into ships in whichever ports he wishes, and take them to Burdegal' Bordeaux , to make his own profit.
+He has made his oath in chancery that he will not take this wheat to any other place overseas except to Bordeaux.
 Order to the same officials etc. as above.

 55

-10 December.
-Westminster.
-Concerning the transport of wheat.
+10 December 1374 .
+Westminster .
+Concerning the transport of wheat .

 To all and singular admirals, captains, castellans and their lieutenants, customers, keepers of sea ports, mayors, bailiffs, ministers and others.

-Licence to Hugh Fastolf, citizen of London, that he or his servants may buy 40 quarters of wheat in the counties of and , load them in the port of Great Yarmouth Magne Jernemuth and take them to Bordeaux Burdegal' in Gascony, at his own profit.
-He has agreed in Chancery that he will not take this wheat to any other place overseas except to Bordeaux.
+Licence to Hugh Fastolf, citizen of London , at his request, that he or his servants may buy 40 quarters of wheat in the counties of Norfolk and Suffolk , load them in the port of Magne Jernemuth Great Yarmouth and take them to Burdegal' Bordeaux in Gascony, at his own profit.
+He has agreed in chancery that he will not take this wheat to any other place overseas except to Bordeaux.
 Order that he or his servants may do this freely and without hindrance, having first paid the customs, subsidies or other moneys due, any previous proclamations, ordinances or orders to the contrary notwithstanding.

 56

-Order under the great seal to the seneschal of Aquitaine, that he should call before him the lord of Caupenne Caupeyne, castellan of the king's castle of Mauléon Mauleon de Soule, and anyone else by whom he might be better informed of the truth and circumstances surrounding the castellan's petition, and do what seems best for the profit and honour of the king, and the safety and maintenance of his lordship there.
-The lord of Caupenne, has stated that he and other castellans before him were accustomed to receive "aubergades" ('overgades') 1 from each house of the land of Soule, except from nobles, for which he and his predecessors have put forward many arguments and requests before the king.
-He has asked that the king might wish to send by commission to those parts to agree with the people of the land of Soule and turn the said "aubergades" into rents, coming to an agreement with the people for the profit of the king, the castle and the castellan.
+Order under the great seal to the seneschal of Aquitaine, that he should call before him the lord of Caupeyne Caupenne , castellan of the king's Mauleon de Soule castle of Mauléon , and anyone else by whom he might be better informed of the truth and circumstances surrounding the castellan's petition, and do what seems best for the profit and honour of the king, and the safety and maintenance of his lordship there.
+The lord of Caupenne, has stated that he and other castellans before him were accustomed to receive aubergades ( overgades ) 1 from each house of the land of Soule , except from nobles, 2 for which he and his predecessors have put forward many arguments and requests before the king.
+He has asked that the king might wish to send by commission to those parts to agree with the people of the land of Soule and turn the aubergades into rents, coming to an agreement with the people for the profit of the king, the castle and the castellan.
 Also, to the great prejudice of the king and the said place, previous castellans, and the seneschal of Gascony, have taken from certain fees the lands and services which pertain to the king and his castle, and without which the castellan is not able to survive.
 He has asked the king to give him an order to bring those lands and services into the king's hands, to the profit of the king and his castle as before.
+He has also shown how certain people of Soule are bound to bring certain quantities of firewood for each household ( fue ), of straw, green vegetables, cabbages and to bind sheaves and to carry dung to the land ( soient tenuz de de faire certeine quantite de busche pur chescun fue, de paille, de pores, de chowes, de cercler les bleds et de porter des fymes as terres ), all of which are not to the profit of the king, his castle or the castellan.
+He therefore asks that he be given power to commute these dues into wheat, for the better profit of the king and the castle.
 Finally, since the castle of Mauléon requires extensive repairs to the walls and other things, he has asked that he may be given orders that the people of Soule should make the repairs as quickly as they can, and that they should not be bound to pay their customary rights to the king in Gascony until this work is completed.
-2
+3

 1.